-The doctoral program requires a minimum of 60 hours of course work beyond the Masters, 18 hours of which are core courses: ENGL 8601, 8605, 8615, 8630, 7004, 8780.
-With the advice and consent of their advisors, students then select 15 hours of course work within the Department of English, 9 hours of electives, and a minimum of 18 hours of dissertation research.
+The doctoral program requires a minimum of 60 s.h. of course work beyond the master's degree, 18 s.h. of which are core courses: ENGL 8601, 8605, 8615, 8630, 7004, 8780.
+With the advice and consent of their advisors, students then select 15 s.h. of course work within the Department of English, 9 s.h. of electives, and a minimum of 18 s.h. of dissertation research.

-Please contact the Director of Graduate Studies in English for additional details concerning application procedures, admission requirements, and specific academic requirements.
+Please contact the director of graduate studies in English for additional details concerning application procedures, admission requirements, and specific academic requirements.